Stiff Upper Lip, Jeeves

 Stiff Upper Lip, Jeeves is a novel by P. G. Wodehouse, published in the United States on 22 March 1963 by Simon & Schuster, Inc., New York, and in the United Kingdom on 16 August 1963 by Herbert Jenkins, London.
-It is the ninth of eleven novels featuring Bertie Wooster and his valet Jeeves.
+It is the ninth Jeeves novel.

 Chronicling Bertie Wooster's return to Sir Watkyn Bassett's home, Totleigh Towers, the story involves a black amber statuette, an Alpine hat, and a dispute between the engaged Gussie Fink-Nottle and Madeline Bassett concerning vegetarianism.

 Plot

 Jeeves comes home after serving as a substitute butler at Brinkley Court, the country house of Bertie's Aunt Dahlia.
 She tells Bertie that Sir Watkyn Bassett was there and was impressed with Jeeves.
 Additionally, Sir Watkyn bragged about obtaining a black amber statuette to Aunt Dahlia's husband, Tom Travers, who is a rival collector.

 Jeeves dislikes Bertie's new blue Alpine hat with a pink feather.
 Bertie continues to wear the hat, and has lunch with Emerald Stoker, the sister of his friend Pauline Stoker who is on her way to the Bassett household, Totleigh Towers.
 He then sees Reverend Harold "Stinker" Pinker, who is upset that Sir Watkyn has not given him the vicarage, which Stinker needs to be able to marry Stephanie "Stiffy" Byng, Watkyn Bassett's niece.
 Stinker tells Bertie that Stiffy wants Bertie to come to Totleigh Towers to do something for her, but knowing that Stiffy often starts trouble, Bertie refuses.

 Gussie Fink-Nottle is upset with his fiancée Madeline Bassett, Sir Watkyn's daughter.
 Jeeves suggests that Bertie go to Totleigh Towers there to heal the rift between Gussie and Madeline, or else Madeline will decide to marry Bertie instead.
 Though Bertie does not want to marry Madeline, his personal code will not let him turn a girl down.
 Bertie reluctantly decides to go to Totleigh, saying, “Stiff upper lip, Jeeves, what?”.
 Jeeves commends his spirit.